 Up early for a canoe ride along the Rapti river.
 An excellent opportunity for Bird Watching and for seeing the 2 rare species of crocodiles; the Marsh Mugger and the fish eating Gharial.
 Then its a thrilling Jungle walk before lunch.
 In the afternoon, it is the optional Elephant Safari - the best way of seeing Chitwan and an excellent opportunity to see four different kinds of deer, rhino, wild bore, monkey, leopard, sloth bear, and the Royal Bengal Tiger (if you are very lucky).
 Then a evening of dance, food and beer.

 Back on the bikes for a ride through part of Chitwan and then onto the Mahendra Highway and through the lowlands of ‘The Terai’ region of Nepal.
-We will be staying at Lumbini - it was here in the year 563BC that Siddhartha Gautama, better know as the Buddha, was born.
+We will be staying near Lumbini - it was here in the year 563BC that Siddhartha Gautama, better know as the Buddha, was born.
 The spiritual heart of Lumbini is Maya Devi Temple which marks the exact spot where the Buddha was given birth to under a Bodhi Tree.
 Our 5 star hotel is also a wonderful place to spend the evening.

 An exciting days riding awaits along the dramatic Siddhartha Highway.
 This road is regarded as one of the finest and most scenic motorcycle journeys in Nepal - a real cracker.
 We will lunch at Tansen which is a beautiful and very friendly medieval town.
 In the afternoon we will continue along the scenic road to Pokhara.